Alert Source Discuss

 With this EIP, it becomes possible to cause transactions from other accounts to become stale.
 This is due to the fact that once an EOA has delegated to code, that code can be called by anyone at any point in a transaction.
 It becomes impossible to know if the balance of the account has been sweeped in a static manner.

-While there are a few mitigations for this, the authors recommend that clients do not accept more than one pending transaction for any EOA with a non-zero delegation designator.
-This minimizes the number of transactions that can be invalidated by a single transaction.
-Another alternative would be to expand the EIP-7702 transaction with a list of accounts the caller wishes to “hydrate” during the transaction.
+An alternative would be to expand the EIP-7702 transaction with a list of accounts the caller wishes to “hydrate” during the transaction.
 Those accounts behave as the delegated code only for EIP-7702 transactions which include them in such a list, thus returning to clients the ability to statically analyze and reason about pending transactions.

 A related issue is that an EOA’s nonce maybe incremented more than once per transaction.
-Because clients already need to be robust in a worse scenario (described above), it isn’t a major security concern.
+Because clients already need to be robust in a worse scenario (described above), it isn’t a major concern.
 However, clients should be aware this behavior is possible and design their transaction propagation accordingly.

 Copyright and related rights waived via CC0.